BigRockFan/reversePacman/README.md

 # reversePacman
-NHACKS 4 Preliminary Project.
+NHACKS 4 preliminary project.
 Two versions of the game with separate py files